A Northeast Safe and Thriving for All (NEST)

 Key findings

 Environmental risks and disasters are one of many reasons – especially jobs and family – that motivate people to move.
-The Northeast must address drivers of existing vulnerability – especially housing supply, quality, and affordability – while anticipating changing demographic trends
+The Northeast must address drivers of existing vulnerability – especially housing supply, quality, and affordability – while anticipating changing demographic trends.

 Roadmap for an Upper Northeast Climate Adaptation Partnership (CAP)